zxaylex/TidalFi/README.md

-# TidalFi
+# TidalChain

 A blockchain-powered platform connecting sustainable fish producers with global investors and buyers through tokenization.
 Built on ICP (Internet Computer Protocol) with transparent, traceable, and profitable aquaculture solutions.

-## 🐟 What is TidalFi?
+## 🐟 What is TidalChain?

-TidalFi revolutionizes sustainable aquaculture financing by:
+TidalChain revolutionizes sustainable aquaculture financing by:
 - **producers**: Tokenize future harvests with IoT monitoring and sustainability certifications.
 - **Investors**: Fund sustainable operations and earn returns from successful harvests.
 - **Buyers**: Secure premium, traceable fish with verified sustainability credentials.